Top 10 Highest Mountains in the World

 Annapurna is a Sanskrit name that means "full of food" or "never hungry" and is named after the Hindu goddess Annapurna, the goddess of agriculture and nourishment.
 Annapurna is considered one of the most challenging and dangerous mountains due to its steep and exposed slopes and the high risk of avalanches and other natural disasters.

 The first successful ascent of Annapurna was made by French climbers Maurice Herzog and Louis Lachenal in 1950, but the climb resulted in the loss of several fingers and toes due to frostbite.
-Despite the challenges, Annapurna remains a popular destination for mountain climbers and has been climbed by thousands since its first ascent.
+Despite the challenges, Annapurna remains a coveted prize for elite mountaineers, although it has recorded only around 500 to 600 summits in total, far fewer than Everest.
 The mountain is also an important cultural and spiritual site for the people of Nepal and is revered as a sacred place by Hindus and Buddhists.

 Get updates and Exclusive Offers up to 20% Discount